makerdao/community/governance/votes/Executive vote - November 2, 2022.md

 * **26.04 MKR** will be transferred to the [Strategic Happiness Core Unit (SH-001)](https://mips.makerdao.com/mips/details/MIP39c2SP11) at 0xc657aC882Fb2D6CcF521801da39e910F8519508d as a result of a successful [offboarding proposal](https://mips.makerdao.com/mips/details/MIP39c3SP3).
 * **143.46 MKR** will be transferred to the [Real-World Finance Core Unit (RWF-001)](https://mips.makerdao.com/mips/details/MIP39c2SP1) at 0xD1505ee500791490DE8642353BA6A5b92e3550F7 as a result of a successful [offboarding proposal](https://mips.makerdao.com/mips/details/MIP39c3SP5).

 Please review [MIP39](https://mips.makerdao.com/mips/details/MIP39) for details on offboarding Core Units and the forum threads discussing the [offboarding of the Events Core Unit](https://forum.makerdao.com/t/mip39c3-sp4-offboarding-the-events-core-unit-events-001/17755), the [offboarding of the Strategic Happiness Core Unit](https://forum.makerdao.com/t/mip39c3-sp3-offboarding-the-strategic-happiness-core-unit-sh-001/17754), and the [offboarding of the Real-World Finance Core Unit](https://forum.makerdao.com/t/mip39c3-sp5-offboarding-the-real-world-finance-core-unit-rwf-001/17753) to inform your position on this issue before voting.

+### Oasis.app Whitelist

+As per the outcome of this [governance poll](https://vote.makerdao.com/polling/QmZzFPFs#vote-breakdown), [Oasis.app](https://oasis.app/) will be whitelisted on the following OSM Oracle if this executive proposal passes:
+* rETH/USD

+Please review [MIP10](https://mips.makerdao.com/mips/details/MIP10) and the [forum thread]([://](https://forum.makerdao.com/t/mip10c9-sp31-proposal-to-whitelist-oasis-app-on-rethusd-oracle/18195)) to inform your position on this issue before voting.

 ### BlockTower Legal and Risk Work SPF
-As per this [Governance Poll](https://vote.makerdao.com/polling/QmcV2pMZ), **258,000 DAI** will be transferred to 0x... to support onboarding BlockTower Credit as a RWA Arranger, if this executive proposal passes.
+As per this [Governance Poll](https://vote.makerdao.com/polling/QmcV2pMZ), **258,000 DAI** will be transferred to **insert address of multisig** to support onboarding BlockTower Credit as a RWA Arranger, if this executive proposal passes.

 Please review the [discussion thread](https://forum.makerdao.com/t/mip55c3-sp9-legal-and-commercial-risk-domain-work-on-greenlit-collateral-blocktower-credit-rwa-arranger-spf/17776) to inform your position on this issue before voting.